jonasca23/UnrealMPTesting/README.md

 I also added a WBP_Menu, which inherts from Menu class, to make the plugin usable out of the box.
 You can host and join sessions from this simples menu, as well as quit the game.

+## To use it:
-If you wish to download the plugin only and not the entire developemnt of it, you can do it from this repository: https://github.com/jonasca23/MultiplayerSessionsUnrealPlugin
+If you wish to download the plugin only and not the entire developemnt of it, you can do it from this repository: https://github.com/jonasca23/MultiplayerSessionsUnrealPlugin.
+I explain how to implement the plugin there.